 - Public education and dispersal of information

 As a Colorado landowner you can enhance the value of your forestland by being dedicated and concerned about forest management issues and wildfire.
 Managing your land will not only increase the value and health of your resource, but will also enhance and protect wildlife habitat, soil and water quality, and ecological diversity.
-Please contact the Boulder District office if you are concerned about your forest property.
+Please contact the Boulder Field Office if you are concerned about your forest property.

 Programs for Landowners

 The Forest Agriculture Classification Program allows forested lands that meet specific specifications to have similar property tax valuation as that of traditional agricultural lands.
 The Forest Ag program is voluntary and landowners must meet annual requirements for eligibility.
 These include: